earwig/bitshift/README.md

 bitshift
 ========

-bitshift is an online code snippet exchange.
+bitshift is a semantic search engine for source code.